Do you like mathematics and have a talent for it? Here are a few reasons you might consider majoring in math.

 The Career Center of the American Statistical Association is a website on careers in Statistics.
 The website contains:

 An actuary evaluates risk.
 We usually think of actuaries working in insurance, but they also work in consulting and finance, among other fields.
 Advancement as an actuary is through a system of exams given by the Society of Actuaries.
 General information is available on the website Be An Actuary.
-If you are looking for a job, check out our list of companies and institutions hiring math majors.

 The Undergraduate Mathematics Majors website of the AMS has information including: